 7-Card Stud Strategy and Tips

-There are several important things to keep in mind when considering seven card stud strategy.
-Let’s look at some useful expert tips for learning how to play stud poker.
+There are several important things to keep in mind when considering a seven-card stud strategy.

 Tip 1: Starting hand equities run closer in stud.

-Holding a pair of aces as our starting hand is not as strong in Seven-Card Stud as it is in Texas Hold’em.
+Holding a pair of aces as our starting hand is not as strong in seven-card stud as it is in Texas Hold’em.
 While pocket aces hold a big, 4-to-1 advantage against any other pair in Hold’em, they only hold about a 2-to-1 advantage against another pair in Stud, and around 70% (or around 2.3 to 1) versus most other playable hands (like straight and flush draws).

 High pairs are still a great hand in Stud, but it is good to remember that they have a slightly smaller edge against other hands than we may be used to from Hold’em.